I Got Liposuction in Korea | A Full Review of My Liposuction Experience (Consultations, Price, Before After, etc)

 Since they perform the most lipos in Seoul, you'll have a plethora of before and afters to review.
 They were one of the more affordable clinics.
 My original quote was ~7.5M won, final price ~9M.

 Find more info about 365mc Clinic on their official website or reach out to 365mc Clinic on WhatsApp with any questions you might have.

 Liposuction ExperienceBelow is an overview of my complete experience with liposuction in Korea!
 From start to finish.

 1. Preparation and Pre-SurgeryNow that I was finally booked for surgery, there is a lot of preparation to take care of!
 Liposuction takes around 4-6 weeks to start to see results, so it is best to be prepared.
 It is highly recommended to get all the items you'll need before the day of your surgery.
 These are things you will need to prepare:

 - 2 or more sets of compression garments or Fajas: You live in these garments now.
 No, really, you can't take them off other than to shower.
 If you're like me and would like to smell nice, you will want to grab at minimum 2 sets or full-body fajas.

 - Foam boards: Look for a set that includes the front, lower-back/lumbar support, and flanks.
 These will help compress in the first few weeks even more.

 - Rolling pin or foam roller: If you had fat from your back removed, this will make reaching those areas for lymphatic massages much easier.

 - Water-proof band-aids and normal band-aids: I was advised that I could shower after 72-hours wearing water-proof band-aids.
 Then, I would disinfect and recover the stitches.
-I have to do this anytime I shower until the stitches are removed.
+This is something I had to do anytime I showered until the stitches were removed.
 I have 11 incision points.
-That’s A LOT of band-aids.
+That's A LOT of band-aids.

 - Painkillers: There are specific painkillers you can and cannot use, so be sure to ask your doctor.